sentinelb51/revoltgo/README.md

 import "github.com/sentinelb51/revoltgo"
 ```

-Then, construct a new **session** using your bot's token, and store it in a variable.
+Then, construct a new **session** using your bots token, and store it in a variable.
 This "session" is a centralised store of all API and websocket methods at your fingertips, relevant to the bot you're about to connect with.
 ```go
 session := revoltgo.New("your token here")